 Women in Mexico got divorced at an average age of 39.6 years, slightly younger than men at 42.2 years.
-Of the 134,663 judicial divorces registered in Mexico, 25.2% of the marriages involved a minor daughter or son, while 18.8% of the couples involved two daughters or sons.
+Of the 134,663 judicial divorces registered in Mexico in 2021, 25.2% of the marriages involved a minor daughter or son, while 18.8% of the couples involved two daughters or sons.

-In terms of economic activity, 70% of the divorced men said they worked, while only 50.4% of the divorced women said the same.
+Regarding economic activity, 70% of divorced men said they worked, while only 50.4% of divorced women said the same.
 The highest percentage of divorced people worked as employees, with women registering 80.8% and men registering 73.3% in 2021.